tap349/tap349.github.io/_posts/2018-05-23-webpack-phoenix.md

 > <https://www.valentinog.com/blog/webpack-4-tutorial/#webpack_4_extracting_CSS_to_a_file>
 >
-> webpack doesn’t know to extract CSS to a file.
+> webpack doesn’t know how to extract CSS to a file.
 > In the past it was a job for extract-text-webpack-plugin.
 > Unfortunately said plugin does not play well with webpack 4.
 > mini-css-extract-plugin is here to overcome those issues.
 >
 > NOTE: Make sure to update webpack to version 4.2.0.
 Otherwise
 > mini-css-extract-plugin won’t work!

+don't use CSS file (say, _assets/css/app.scss_) as an entry point (just like in Webpacker only JS files are allowed to be packs which are entry points under the hood):

 - add npm packages